krokedil/truelayer-woocommerce/readme.txt

 6. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/truelayer-for-woocommerce/).

 == CHANGELOG ==
+= 2024.10.04        - version 2.0.0 =
+* Change            - Changed the minimum PHP Requirements to 8.1.
+* Feature           - Implemented the TrueLayer Client SDK version 2.5.0.
+* Enhancement       - Changed to send the order number to TrueLayer instead of the order id to add support for custom or sequential order numbers.

 = 2024.04.26        - version 1.4.2 =
 * Fix               - Fixes issue with billing state field being mandatory